+ARTICLE

+BODY

-ARTICLE All main body parts must have stock appearance and shape and cannot be mixed among models.
+All main body parts must have stock appearance and shape and cannot be mixed among models.
 Fairings must match body design (I.e., Suzuki body with Suzuki fairing, Kawasaki body with Kawasaki fairing, etc.) rear wings prohibited.
+For night racing, motorcycles must have working head and taillights

+2 BRAKES AND SUSPENSION

+2..1 Brakes

-BRAKES AND SUSPENSION 2..1 Hydraulic type, front and rear, mandatory.
-Minimums: front: dual, 203 mm (8 inches) diameter x 3/16-inch width, single 254 mm (10 inches) diameter x 3/16 inch width.
+Hydraulic type, front and rear, mandatory.
+Minimums: front: dual, 203 mm (8 inches) diameter x 3/16-inch width, single 254 mm (10 inches) diameter x 3/16-inch width.
 Rear brake rotor minimum 254 mm (10 inches) diameter x 3/16 inch thick with single rotor front brake, 203 mm (8 inches) diameter x 3/16 inch thick with dual rotor front brake.
 Line-loc prohibited.

+2.2 Suspension

-2.2 Suspension Only ridged suspension on rear allowed, at least 25 mm travel on the front forks.
-3 ENGINE Accepted aftermarket cases permitted using original crankshaft design (I.e., roller bearing or plain bearing).
+Only ridged suspension on rear allowed, at least 25 mm travel on the front forks.

+3 ENGINE

+Accepted aftermarket cases permitted using original crankshaft design (I.e., roller bearing or plain bearing).
 Original cylinder head design must be used.
 Cases must fit in stock engine location.
 Aftermarket cylinder heads permitted with prior approval and consent of the MSA bike technical department.

+4 FRAME CONSTRUCTION

-FRAME CONSTRUCTION All welding shall be TIG Heliarc method.
+- 4.1 All welding shall be TIG Heliarc method.
 Material should be 4130 chrome molly steel.
-The minimum diameter for all 4.1 sections, except braces, brackets, and gussets, shall be 25 mm (1 inch).
+The minimum diameter for all sections, except braces, brackets, and gussets, shall be 25 mm (1 inch).
 If the top main tube is of a one-piece design, it must be a minimum of 50 mm (2 inches) in diameter.
 Minimum wall thickness of all tubing is 1.5 mm (0.58 inches).
 Aluminum chassis are prohibited without prior approval by MSA bike technical department 1,727 mm (0.68 inch) minimum wheelbase.
 Wheelbase 2.082 mm (82 inch) maximum.
-Stock Minimum seat height (with rider in position and seat compressed) measured from lowest point of seating position to ground, 400 mm.
-4.2 Wheelbase measurements will be done as follows: Measure from the center of the front axle in a straight line to the center of the rear axle at the most extendible point on the swing arm.
-FUEL Progressive nitrous permitted.
+Stock Minimum seat height (with rider in position and seat compressed) measured from lowest point of seating position to ground, 400 mm. - 4.2 Wheelbase measurements will be done as follows: Measure from the center of the front axle in a straight line to the center of the rear axle at the most extendible point on the swing arm.

+5 FUEL

+Progressive nitrous permitted.
 Steel braided fuel lines mandatory on all pump driven fuel systems.
 All non-braided fuel lines must be fastened with a metal clamp, band, or fitting (no wire).
 Be careful not to over tighten.
 Fuel must comply with AMA specifications.

+6 KILL SWITCH

+When the lanyard is pulled, ignition, fuel pump and nitrous solenoids must be disarmed.

+7 RIDER

+7.1 Handling Problems

-KILL SWITCH When the lanyard is pulled, ignition, fuel pump and nitrous solenoids must be disarmed.
-RIDER 7 1 Any motorcycle deemed to have questionable handling characteristics may be required, before further competition, to make a solo pass during qualifying to demonstrate motorcycle and rider stability.
+Any motorcycle deemed to have questionable handling characteristics may be required, before further competition, to make a solo pass during qualifying to demonstrate motorcycle and rider stability.
 Terms and conditions of pass will be determined on an individual basis.
 If a rider crosses the centerline or outer boundary line for a second time in qualifying, the rider will be disqualified from that event.

+8 STEERING DAMPER

-STEERING DAMPER Mandatory on all bikes and may not act as fork stops.
-TYRES & WHEELS Minimum rear tyre size width is 254 mm (10 inches), maximum rear tyre width 305 mm (12 inches).
+Mandatory on all bikes and may not act as fork stops.

+9 TYRES & WHEELS

+Minimum rear tyre size width is 254 mm (10 inches), maximum rear tyre width 305 mm (12 inches).
 All car tyres must utilize a bead lock or screw tyres to wheel.
 Bead lock highly recommended.

-Wheels
+9.1 Wheels